vapor/docs/3.0/docs/jwt/index.md

 - A weak signing key was used and brute-forced
 - The signing key used was leaked out to a third party

+Please note that any private/secret data **must not** be stored inside a JSON Web Token since they're publically readable.
+They are **not** encrypted.

 ### Index

 - [JSON Web Signature](jws.md)